myparcelnl/eslint-config/README.md

 This config is made for [Vue.js] projects.
 In addition to the base config it extends `plugin:vue/recommended`.
 It supports linting `.vue` files by using [eslint-plugin-vue].

 ## Plugin configs
-These configs are not meant to be used on their own.
+These configs are meant to be extended by other configs to add functionality, not to be used on their own.

 ### JSDoc
 > `eslint-jsdoc.config.js`

 Extended by the base config.
 Contains [eslint-plugin-jsdoc] and applies its custom rules.

+### Jest
+> `eslint-jest.config.js`

+Not extended by any config right now, you can extend it in a project using Jest.
+Contains rules from [eslint-plugin-jest].

 [environments]: https://eslint.org/docs/user-guide/configuring#specifying-environments
 [globals]: https://eslint.org/docs/user-guide/configuring#specifying-globals